In this page:

 inconclusive it blocked the proceedings of the council: a French attempt to conquer Florence by supporting the Republic of Siena ended in defeat:

-Cosimo I de' Medici helped by Charles V conquered the rival town and became the first Grand Duke of Tuscany.
+Cosimo I de' Medici helped by Charles V conquered the rival town and became the first Duke of Tuscany.

 Pope Julius III tried to implement a reformation of the Catholic Church based on the preliminary council recommendations but he died before issuing the papal bull he was working on.